-F. Declaration of Surplus Property in Compliance with LAVTA Policy for Disposition of Surplus Property
+8. Declaration of Surplus Property in Compliance with LAVTA Policy for Disposition of Surplus Property

-The Board of Directors declared as surplus five 1996 40' New Flyer and three 2000 40'Gillig Phantom buses, and authorize their disposal through a method consistent with LAVTA's Policy for Disposition of Surplus Property.
+The Finance & Administration Committee recommends the Board of Directors declare as surplus five 1996 40' New Flyer and three 2000 40'Gillig Phantom buses, and authorize their disposal through a method consistent with LAVTA's Policy for Disposition of Surplus Property.